yoiwa/make-password/README.md

    Locally-installed dictionaries can also be specified in this format.

- * Wordsets subset by the first characters can be specified by circumflex like `[english^a-ex-z]` or `[j^kst]`.  (both names and mnemonics are accepted before a hat).
+ * Wordset's subset by the first characters can be specified by circumflex like `[english^a-ex-z]` or `[j^kst]`.  (both names and mnemonics are accepted before a circumflex).
 Character-sets can also be subset.
 It is error to create a single-element or empty set of words/characters (e.g. `[d^a-z]` (no alphabet in the digit set), `[x^f-k]` (only `f` is contained), `[english^O]` (only October begins with capital O)).

- * `{charsets}` specified a character-combination set.  `charsets` is a list of specifications for character-based sets, each of which can optionally be followed by a number.
-Each element specifies that the generated password may contain characters from that set, and must contain specified number of characters specific in that set.
-Specified character-based sets can have duplicated characters, provided that one set wholly contains of the others.
+ * `{charsets}` specified a character-combination set.  `Charsets` is a list of specifications for character-based sets, each of which can optionally be followed by a number.
+Each element specifies that a generated password may contain characters from that set, and must contain the specified number of characters specific in that set.
+Two character-based sets in the specification can have over-wrapping characters, provided that either one of these wholly contains the other (duplications are automatically subtracted).
-   The length of the generated password is specified either by a length or an entropy specification (yes, entropy is automatically computed!).
+   The length of the generated password is specified either by a length or an entropy specification, specified outside the brace.
+   (yes, entropy is automatically computed!)

    Some examples: `{d1a1A1}10` specifies that the generated password is 10 characters, with one or more digits, one or more lower-case